textileio/bidbot/README.md

 Join us on our [public Slack channel](https://slack.textile.io/) for news, discussions, and status updates.
 [Check out our blog](https://blog.textile.io/) for the latest posts and announcements.

+# Important note
+**This repository has been [archived](https://blog.textile.io/sunsetting-the-auction-api/) and is no longer maintained.
+If you are looking for an alternative tool to use, try one of these: [Estuary](https://estuary.tech/), [Web3 Storage](https://web3.storage/), or lookout for the coming release of ♠️(SPADE).**

 ## Table of Contents

 - [Installation](#installation)